neelamkoshiya/DigitalCustomerEngagementonAWS/Personalize/readme.md

 ### Create API

 Now that our lambda function is ready.
-You can create a trigger to the lambda function and select API Gateway
+You can create a trigger to the lambda function and select API Gateway.
+Create new API- Rest API, with IAM role authentication with lambda.